 Whitney Bowman-Zatzkin, MPA, MSR, is a passionate community architect obsessed with connecting the dots of health care to provoke change for the greater good.

-She is the CEO of Rare Dots, Inc., through which she serves as the Managing Director of Flip the Clinic, a project of the Robert Wood Johnson Foundation, and supports roles as the community, communications, events, and strategy lead for her healthcare, tech, arts, and aerospace clients.
+She is the CEO of Rare Dots, Inc., through which she supports roles as the community, communications, events, and strategy lead for her healthcare, tech, arts, and aerospace clients.